JesseMcGilAllen/javaIndividualProject/Journal.md

 ## Week 14

+04/28/16

 Completed:
     Fixed Path issue I was facing

+04/29/16

 Completed:
     Types DAO

+04/30/16

+Completed:
+    Created New Concepts servlet

+05/01/16

+Completed:
+    Created New Terms servlet
+    Created Topic Servlet Utility Class
+    Hooked up Languages page to contain all Concepts and Terms Created Show Algorithms Servlet
+    Figured out url issue when forwarding

 I finally figured out what was going on in my paths.
 In the JSPs I was going to languages instead of /languages and so on. :facepalm:

+I embarked in quite the debugging session trying hook up the TopicsDao.
+It took quite a while and a lot of searching, but I found what was causing my TopicsDao from returning any topics.
+I had the cascade property set to all for some of the many-to-many relationships.
+That setting was causing me quite the problem.

+I noticed that with the concepts and terms the only difference between the servlets end up being the type field.
+I decided to pull it out into a utility class, where I could reuse methods as I see fit.

+After much searching I was also able to solve my servlet forward issue.
+After creating a Concept or Term, I would like to forward to the showLanguage page.
+After a lot of searching I fould that I could create a doPost method that calls the doGet from that servlet.
+That seemed to solve my issues.